Karmo Kaur: Regent

 After the death of her husband, the Misl became week due to Wazir Singh's raging constant wars against Bhagwan Singh Nakai who had succeeded his father.
 Realizing he will soon lose all his territory he sought his mothers help.
 Sardarni Karmo Kaur took hold of the situation and arranged for a meeting with Wazir Singh.
 Accompanied by her three sons — Bhagwan Singh, Gian Singh and Khazan Singh, went Syedwala and got her villages released, in order to do that she had to accept allegiance to Wazir Singh.
 Discerned that Wazir Singh was still a danger, she sent Sardar Maha Singh, chief of the powerful Sukerchakia Misl a proposal to get her infant daughter, Raj Kaur betrothed to his four-year-old son, Ranjit Singh.
-This was the first alliance between Nakais and Sukherchakias, and it provided Sardarni Karmo and Sardar Bhagwan Singh with a ally that would help them counter Wazir Singh.
+This was the first alliance between Nakais and Sukherchakias, and it provided Sardarni Karmo and Sardar Bhagwan Singh with an ally that would help them counter Wazir Singh.
 Wazir Singh tried to break off this match, but was unable to do so.
 In an attempt to mislead her, Wazir Singh claimed that the Nakai Sandhu Jatts are superior to the Sukerchakias, but Sardarni Karmo Kaur refused to break off the match and stated as Sikhs we are all equal.
 Eventually Wazir Singh also befriended Maha Singh, the latter tried to reconcile the differences between Bhagwan Singh and Wazir Singh, but in vain.
 Later in 1785, Maha Singh was facing attacks from Sardar Jai Singh Kanhaiya of the Kanhaiya Misl and called on Bhagwan Singh and Wazir Singh to aid him.
 After their victory against the Kanhaiyas, Maha Singh began to favor Wazir Singh, which made Bhagwan Singh fell left out.
 Despite Maha Singh's efforts to bring peace, Bhagwan Singh and Wazir Singh continued to engage in constant warfare and in 1789 Bhagwan Singh was killed by Wazir Singh.
 Dal Singh, son of Heera Singh Sandhu avenged the death of Bhagwan Singh by killing Wazir Singh but was killed by a servant of Wazir Singh.

 Her second son, Gyan Singh succeeded the elder son, Bhagwan Singh.
 She continued to guide Gyan Singh in the affairs of the state, and with the family's old enemy Wazir Singh being killed by Dal Singh, son of Heera Singh Sandhu, Gyan Singh had a relatively peaceful reign.